 If page-level color detection forms an important part of your print management strategy or print charging policy, please also take the time to read:

-Keywords: colour detection, printer configuration, charging, color page quotas, mono, monochrome, difference between standard detection and page level detection
+Keywords: colour detection, color detection, printer configuration, charging, color page quotas, mono, monochrome, difference between standard detection and page level detection

 Image: cc-by-ca by Siri Hardeland